mmgen/mmgen-wallet/doc/wiki/XOR-Seed-Splitting-^-Theory-and-Practice.md

 ### <a id="a_xor">XOR Seed Splitting: A Theoretical Introduction</a>

-The bitwise exclusive-or operation (usually denoted as `XOR`, or “![⊕]”) has interesting properties that make it very useful in cryptography.
+The bitwise exclusive-or operation (usually denoted as `XOR`, “![⊕]”, or “^” in programming languages), has interesting properties that make it very useful in cryptography.

 Suppose we have two bytes, *a* and *b*: